gmhpfc/nvim/README.md

     TODO: Have fun with neovim and its configurations -
-    TODO: Enable plugins in extra by pressing x 'telescope-in-workflow'
-    NOTE: and enjoy the workflow with telescope 🐸
+    TODO: Enable plugins in extra by pressing x 'telescope-in-workflow' NOTE:Update the Lazyvim by lazy extra 'x' and enjoy the workflow with telescope 🐸
 ```

 wip